panique/mini/README.md

 complex.
 This project tries to be some kind of naked skeleton bare-bone for quick application building, especially for the not-so-advanced coder.

-### This project tries to promote clean and modern PHP coding, by
+### Goals of this project:

+- giving people a clean base MVC structure to build a modern PHP application with
+- teaching people the basics of Model-View-Controller architecture
-- fitting PSR 1/2 coding guidelines
+- encourage people to code according to PSR 1/2 coding guidelines
-- usage of PDO
+- promote the usage of PDO
-- promoting the usage of Composer, in exactly the way it should be used
+- promote the usage of external libraries via Composer
-- more or less clean folder/file structure
-- promoting developing with max. error reporting
+- promote development with max. error reporting
+- promote to comment code
+- promote the usage of OOP code

-## Contributing
+## Contribute

 Please contribute into the develop branch (which holds the in-development version), not into master branch (which holds the tested and stable version).